OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskItem.ShowCategoriesDialog.md

 ---
-title: TaskItem.ShowCategoriesDialog Method (Outlook)
+title: TaskItem.ShowCategoriesDialog method (Outlook)
 keywords: vbaol11.chm1760
 f1_keywords:
 - vbaol11.chm1760
-ms.prod: outlook
 api_name:
 - Outlook.TaskItem.ShowCategoriesDialog
 ms.assetid: f31b247b-1e8a-6ea8-3d66-cec400e87b70
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskItem.ShowCategoriesDialog Method (Outlook)
+# TaskItem.ShowCategoriesDialog method (Outlook)

 Displays the **Show Categories** dialog box, which allows you to select categories that correspond to the subject of the item.

 ## Syntax

 _expression_. `ShowCategoriesDialog`

-_expression_ A variable that represents a [TaskItem](./Outlook.TaskItem.md) object.
+_expression_ A variable that represents a [TaskItem](Outlook.TaskItem.md) object.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example creates a new task item, displays the item on the screen, and opens up the **Show Categories** dialog box.

 ```vb